 Wed 13th February 2019 from 12-1pm.
 Gustave Tuck LT main campus, UCL

-Join us to hear Professor Randolph Nesse discuss his much-anticipated new book that offers a new framework which could revolutionise our perspectives around today’s mental health crisis.
-It is also filled with fascinating case studies and stories, compassionately told.
+Professor Randolph Nesse discusses his much-anticipated new book that offers a new framework which could revolutionise our perspectives around today’s mental health crisis.
+It is filled with fascinating case studies and stories, compassionately told.

 With his classic book Why We Get Sick, Randolph Nesse established the field of evolutionary medicine.
 Now he returns with a book that transforms our understanding of mental disorders by exploring a fundamentally new question.
 Instead of asking why certain people suffer from mental illness, Nesse asks why natural selection has left us all with fragile minds.